 Finally, what the appending mechanism was made for, to extend a simulation that was stopped (e.g. by queueing system) ALSO has this problem.
 In other words any appended simulation has this error in the energy file.

-#8 Updated by Roland Schulz almost 3 years ago
+#8 Updated by Roland Schulz about 3 years ago

 What is the reason nsteps is written to the edr file?
 According to the t_enxframe documentation it is "The number of steps between frames".
 That is a quantity which is has to be wrong as soon as you append or concatenate.
 Why is that quantity written at all and not computed when reading the file?

-#9 Updated by David van der Spoel almost 3 years ago
+#9 Updated by David van der Spoel about 3 years ago

 In principle nsteps could be used for exact calculation of averages and variances.
 The issue is that (I think) mdrun replace the last frame of the energy file with one from the new run, however when writing it has then only done one step rather than what is was before.
 So in fact the continuation run should start at step 1 rather than 0.
 This may have other issues though.